 A client asked me recently about what it takes to become a full-time blogger.
-I could have said it was a lot of different things that I've learned over the last 8+ years.
+I could have said it was a lot of different things that make up the keys to success that I've learned over the last 8+ years.

 But I wanted to tell him what it really is.